cilium/cilium/Documentation/gettingstarted/k8s-install-helm.rst

           ``tunnel=disabled`` from the helm command will configure Cilium to use overlay routing mode (which is the helm default).

+         Some Linux distributions use a different interface naming convention.
+         If you use masquerading with the option ``egressMasqueradeInterfaces=eth0``, remember to replace ``eth0`` with the proper interface name.

        Cilium is now deployed and you are ready to scale-up the cluster:

     .. group-tab:: OpenShift